Ayesha Omar: Acting

 Omar made her acting debut with the serial College Jeans, which aired on PTV.
 Following this, she appeared in Geo TV's drama serial Dolly Ki Ayegi Baraat alongside veteran actors like Bushra Ansari, Saba Hameed and Jawed Sheikh.
-Since 2009, she appears on popular sitcom Bulbulay as Khoobsurat, opposite actor Nabeel.
+Since 2009, she has appeared on the popular sitcom Bulbulay as Khoobsurat, with actor Nabeel.
 Bulbulay become the most watched sitcom of Pakistan.
 Following the success of Bulbulay, Omar received strong media coverage and became a household name.
 Its second season currently airs on ARY Digital.

 Omar then appeared in PTV serial Dil Ko Manana Aya Nahi opposite Amanat Ali, and Geo TV's drama serial Ladies Park alongside Humayun Saeed, Azfar Rehman, Hina Dilpazeer and Mahnoor Baloch.

 In 2012, she was seen in Hum TV's highly successful romantic-drama serial Zindagi Gulzar Hai.
 She portrayed Sara, a girl with grey shades.
 In the serial, she played the role of on-screen sister of Fawad Khan.
-In an interview with The News International, she commented: Fawad I’ve known since I was in college.
+In an interview with The News International, she commented: "Fawad I’ve known since I was in college.
 We were part of the same underground music scene in Lahore – he was with EP and I was with my college band.
 We’ve spent some great times and practically grown up together.
 He was always very cute and very talented.
-But no, I can never think of him ‘that’ way and I didn’t mind playing his sister at all.
+But no, I can never think of him ‘that’ way and I didn’t mind playing his sister at all."

 In 2013, she played the main antagonist called Arzoo in Tanhai on Hum TV.
 The show was a success.

 She was also seen in Geo Kahani's serial Soha or Savera and Hum TV's serial Woh Chaar.
 Apart from television, she also performed item songs in Pakistani films Love Mein Ghum and Main Hoon Shahid Afridi, both of which were commercially successful.

-After becoming an established actress of Pakistani television, Omar stepped into film industry in lead role with Wajahat Rauf's road drama film Karachi Se Lahore, in which she was paired opposite Shehzad Sheikh.
-Upon release, the film received generally mixed reviews from critics.
-The Express Tribune criticized Omar's appearance in the movie and wrote: There was barely anything for Ayesha Omar in the script, which is why her performance doesn't get noticed more than a girl wearing a revealing top, in a jeep flooded by guys.
-Even her item number Tutti Fruity was a touch jittery and certainly not worth the hype.
-Although Karachi Se Lahore was not critically well-received, it surprisingly came out as a major box office success, with a total earning of 10 Crore (US$1.0 million) worldwide.
+After becoming an established actress through Pakistani television, Omar stepped into the film industry in the lead role of Wajahat Rauf's road drama film Karachi Se Lahore, in which she acted with Shehzad Sheikh.
+Upon release, the film received mixed reviews from critics.
+The Express Tribune criticized Omar's appearance in the movie and wrote: "There was barely anything for Ayesha Omar in the script, which is why her performance doesn't get noticed more than a girl wearing a revealing top, in a jeep flooded by guys.
+Even her item number Tutti Fruity was a touch jittery and certainly not worth the hype."
+Although Karachi Se Lahore was not critically well-received, it was a box office success, with a total earning of 10 Crore (US$1.0 million) worldwide.